Featured Projects

 2020: A Class Dismissed

-Born in the weeks and months after 9/11, and graduated in the year of a crippling pandemic, Maine’s high school seniors have lived through some of the most profound change our country has ever witnessed.
+Born in the weeks and months after 9/11, and graduated in the year of a crippling pandemic, the Class of 2020 lived through some of the most profound change ever witnessed.
 These young adults missed out on cornerstone experiences that ease the transition from being a child to being an adult.
 We captured the stories of a class prematurely dismissed.

 Blind Trust

 Maine PowerOptions, a quasi-state program bringing together municipalities, school districts and state nonprofits to purchase electricity in bulk, lacks transparency and effective oversight, an investigation found.
-Our stories and investigation raised questions about the group’s transparency, oversight and member benefits.
+Our series raised questions about the group’s transparency, oversight and member benefits.

 Born to Drugs

-Nearly 5,000 babies have been born affected by drugs in Maine in the past five years.
-Nearly three drug-affected babies were born each day in Maine from 2013-2017, severely taxing hospitals, the foster care system and other resources.
-These innocent victims are caught in a crisis that is marked by suffering and strained hospitals and state resources.
-This series of often gut-wrenching stories examines the challenges within this sad reality.
+Nearly 5,000 babies were born affected by drugs in Maine between 2013-2017.
+Nearly three drug-affected babies were born in Maine each day during that period, severely taxing hospitals, the foster care system and other resources.
+These innocent victims are caught in a crisis marked by suffering.

 Broken Bail